-Read the entire article for all of the trading rules and trading tips to help you trade this strategy for the highest level of success.
+Read the entire article for all of the trading rules and trading tips.
+Understanding the rules will help you trade this strategy for the highest level of success.
 We also have training for the best Gann Fan Trading Strategy.

 The 80-20 RSI Trading Strategy is used as an RSI stock strategy, RSI forex strategy, and an RSI options strategy.
-We will discuss many things in this article like, RSI vs. stochastic indicator and why both indicators are excellent to trade with, stochastic RSI oscillator trading systems, stochastic RSI setting, five day RSI strategy, Connors RSI strategy, and binary options strategy that works with the RSI indicator.
+We will discuss many things in this article, including RSI vs. stochastic indicator and why both indicators are excellent to trade with.
+We will also review the stochastic RSI oscillator trading systems, stochastic RSI setting, five day RSI strategy, Connors RSI strategy, momentum oscillator systems, and binary options strategy that work with the RSI indicator.

 Is RSI a Trend Indicator?

-If you want the Free RSI pdf trading strategy guide to this Strategy tap here and we will give it to you for FREE.
+If you want the Free RSI pdf trading strategy guide to this Strategy, tap here and download it for FREE.

-In this article, I am going to be showing you a simple trading strategy using the RSI indicator.
-You are going to benefit from this strategy by learning to trade divergence and find a low-risk way to sell near the top or buy near the bottom of a trend.
+We developed an indicator that uses this strategy and provides you with simple entires and exit points.
+This strategy identifies a break of a trend and take advantage of the movement in the opposite direction.
+(Kind of like our Trend Breaker Strategy).
+In this article, we will review a simple trading strategy using the RSI indicator.
+You are going to benefit from this strategy by learning to trade divergence.
+Find a low-risk way to sell near the top or buy near the bottom of a trend.

 What is RSI?